 Emergency Orders to Support Residents: Maryland's Governor has enacted several emergency orders to support Marylanders during this time.
-This includes items like no fees or co-pays for COVID-19 tests, no price-gouging, protection of jobs for workers who are quarantined, extensions on many licenses and permits, and restriction of foreclosures, evictions, utility shut offs and other measures.
 Visit the Governor's Coronavirus Response page for a full list of orders and guidance.
 You can also view this list of Helpful Resources for Tenants from Community Legal Services of Prince George's County.

 For Seniors and those with health conditions

 Older people and people of all ages with severe underlying health conditions like heart disease, lung disease and diabetes seem to be at higher risk of developing serious COVID-19 illness.
 Senior citizens are encouraged to stay home as much as possible.

 Senior Call Check Program: The Maryland State Department of Aging offers a free Senior Call Check Program that residents 65 years of age or older can use as a resource during the COVID-19 pandemic.
 Seniors can call toll-free 1-866-50-CHECK (1-866-502-0560) to register Monday-Friday 8am-5pm and Saturday 9am-3pm.
 The Call Check service will provide messages and updates regarding the COVID-19 outbreak.